AlexandruDodita/CodeGraveyard/README.md

 - There is an itch.io upload of this game somewhere.
 Remind me to upload the link.
 Or don't.
 - It's more of an experiment than anything noteworthy.
 It was part of a one day to make a game challenge.

+### 3. 🔐 Bluetooth OTP Digital Safe

+An IoT-based digital safe system using Raspberry Pi Pico W that delivers 6-digit OTP codes via Bluetooth every 60 seconds for secure web-based unlocking.
+Features include servo-based locking, fallback offline mode, live status monitoring, and a mobile-friendly control panel.

+Notes:

+- A demo to the project can be found at: https://www.youtube.com/watch?v=6JitznnkUbk
+- The project was part of a college project.
+In retrospective, probably way too simplistic but an interesting proof of concept.

 ---